 Basically that’s it.
 Fried eggs with no flipping and no sticking!

-And the non-stick pan means you don’t have to add a bunch of butter, which is what makes for the “fried” part of the egg without frying.
+And the nonstick pan means you don’t have to add a bunch of butter, which is what makes for the “fried” part of the egg without frying.

 YUM!
 All warm and yummy.
+Season with salt and black pepper to taste.

 To test for how done then are, just shake the pan a little.
 This gives you a good idea of how much the yolk has cooked so far.
-You may have to do this a few times to get the timing just right, because everyone’s idea of the “perfectly cooked” egg is different, and things from the thickness of the pan, the number of eggs, the size of pan and the stove heating unit itself will come into play.
+You may have to do this a few times to get the timing just right, because everyone’s idea of the “perfectly cooked” egg is different, and things from the thickness of the pan, the number of eggs, the size of nonstick skillet and the stove heating unit itself will come into play.

 So umm… why is the egg yolk orange??